-This awareness has led to some epic shifts in our global awareness of health and now organic markets are scattered all through the world, there’s more awareness of soil preservation and re-mineralisation, people going back to local, small-scale farming and even gardening more (even if it’s just herbs and aloe!), and we’re seeing less reliance on pre-packaged goods (some people are even cooking their own food!).
+This awareness has led to some epic shifts in our global awareness of health and now organic markets are scattered all through the world, there’s more awareness of soil preservation and re-mineralisation, people going back to local, small-scale farming and even gardening more (hello herbs and aloe!) and we’re seeing less reliance on pre-packaged goods (hello home cooking!)
 As we move away from industrialised food and lifestyle, we’re seeing less of a need for supplements to bolster our nutrition, and this is awesome.
 What is lacking in many people’s diets however, are wild foods, and especially tonic herbs.

 The kind of herbs that:

 Medicinal mushrooms, amongst other adaptogenic herbs, fall into this category.
 (Yes, these mushrooms are technically classified as herbs.)
 Right now people are waking up to the fact that herbs like this even exist and that they can easily be included in our usual diet while rocking life in the Western world.
 This is one of the easiest ways to Trojan horse wild foods into a Western diet, and at SuperFeast we love watching how transformational it is for a person (or family) when they start weaving these foods into their diet.
 We have a tonne of epic recipes Trojan horsing our herbs into delicious meals.